-Under normal circumstances, a chain link fence can be installed in approximately five days.
+Under normal circumstances, and without the removal of existing structures, a fence can be installed in approximately five days.
 The posts must be set in concrete, which takes roughly 24 hours.
 After this, the concrete must cure for about 72 hours before the chain link “fabric” can be strung.
 If gates or other extra features are desired, it may increase the installation time to six or seven days.

-A property owner may also wish to install one or more gates when purchasing a chain link fence.
+A property owner may also wish to install one or more gates when purchasing a fence.
 A four foot gate typically costs around $75, while a six foot gate may run as high as $125.
-However, the price of gate installation is usually included in the overall cost of a chain link fence.
+However, the price of gate installation is usually included in the overall cost of a fence.

 Chain link slats can also be installed on the fence, and this feature is great for property owners who desire additional privacy.
 Privacy slats are typically sold by the box, and can be found in various shades so that property owners can choose a slat color that blends with the structure’s exterior decor.
 The average price for a box of slats is approximately $50, and installation is usually calculated by adding $2-$3 dollars per linear foot to the original installation quote.